Minion the Folipup

 5) “So what, you're an American now?”
 Cashile isn't yelling, which is rare for when the boy gets angry.
 Instead he's trying to imitate the way Isoba scoffs in disgust when their eldest brother is disappointed, trying to say that Amadi isn't even worth being annoyed at.
 He's failing, though, because his voice is cracking and Amadi can see the anger and hurt in his eyes.

 “Well I'm sure as hell not a soldier anymore.
 And neither are you.”
 Amadi knows he should be sympathetic, he knows that even though it's been a year Cashile is still having difficulty adapting to the new environment.
 But it's been a year and Cashile still acts like if he shouts loud enough his mother will decide she made a grievous mistake and send him back to the war zone and Amadi can't abide that kind of stupidity.
 Still, he supposes he should have expected the fist that catches his stomach and leaves him curled in a ball on the floor, staring at the Vogue magazine that instigated everything.

 7)Sticks and stones may break his bones, but these children throw words to hurt him.
 He shrugs off 'ugly', he laughs at 'loser', and he proves 'savage' with his fists against their faces.
 As he grows up, the insults grow with him.
 Not just ugly, now, but 'stuck-up'.
 Not just a loser now, but 'weakling' as well.
-Savage no longer gets the rise out of him that it used to, and after some consideration the fourteen year old has to agree with the label of 'person of questionable reputation'.
-But when some seniors think that 'person of questionable reputation' means he'll spread for anyone, the 'weakling' thinks that by the time the ambulance sirens fade, 'psycho' might be added to the list.
+Savage no longer gets the rise out of him that it used to, and after some consideration the fourteen year old has to agree with the label of 'slut'.
+But when some seniors think that 'slut' means he'll spread for anyone, the 'weakling' thinks that by the time the ambulance sirens fade, 'psycho' might be added to the list.